Reviewed by PLC Public Sector in April 2015

 Challenges will often be resolved by providing a bidder with the necessary information.
 Contracting authorities should provide bidders with the information that is relevant to them and if necessary help the bidder in interpreting this information, so that they are able to understand the decisions that have been taken.

-In particular, the authority must comply with the Alcatel standstill (www.practicallaw.com/9-385-1366) and debrief provisions set out in regulation 32 of the Public Contracts Regulations (SI 2006/5) (Regulations) (for more information, see Practice note, Remedies Directive: the new regime (www.practicallaw.com/0-500-9991)).
+In particular, the authority must comply with the Alcatel standstill ( www.practicallaw.com/9-385-1366) and debrief provisions (for more information, see Practice note, Remedies Directive: the new regime ( www.practicallaw.com/0-500-9991) ).
 However, once the contracting authority has complied with these obligations it is for a bidder to make out its challenge.
 There can be a danger of an authority trying to be too helpful and in doing so actively supporting a legal challenge being made against it.

 In responding to a challenge it is important that a contracting authority is aware of all the relevant facts.
 Therefore, all of the available information relating to the challenge, including e-mail correspondence if any exists, should be collated together and reviewed by the legal department.
 This should not be difficult if the procurement has been well managed as a clear audit trail should always be kept.